gitcordier/stack_qalculator/README.md

 It is implemented as a client-server whole: The very computations are performed by a [Flask](https://flask.palletsprojects.com/en/1.1.x/) backend, as the final user submits computation requests online.
 Those computation can easily be automated, thanks to a relevant API.
-Nevertheless, an ordinary html page can offer a minimal interface with the backend.
+Nevertheless, an ordinary html page offers a visual interface with the backend.

 ## What the folder contains
 - rpn.py, the Flask bakckend;